-Should I insulate the exterior of a brick house?
+Should I put insulation on the exterior of a brick house?

 I'm currently doing a complete renovation to a 1940s double brick bungalow in Toronto.
 This includes adding a second story addition which is vertically flush with the existing exterior brick facade.
 The current plan is to spray foam the interior and then clad the exterior with hardie board.
 I'm considering adding 1" of rigid EPS or GPS insulation under the cladding.